Freshman Orientation Programs

 Follow the steps below to prepare to attend UND for fall 2022.

-1. Claim Account & Confirm Your Enrollment
+1. Claim Account and Confirm Enrollment

 Let us know you're coming to UND!
-To confirm your enrollment for spring 2022, you must pay a $200 nonrefundable deposit.
+To confirm your enrollment for fall 2022, you must pay a $200 nonrefundable deposit.
 The deposit is a prepayment applied to tuition, fees or other charges on your UND bill.

-Claim Account Details
+How to Claim Your Account